-In Florida, state and even some federal courts hand out injunctions like candy.
+In Florida, some courts routinely issue injunctions like they are business as usual.
 But the law is not supposed to work that way.
 The United States Court of Appeals for the Eleventh Circuit has repeatedly held that that a preliminary injunction is an extraordinary and drastic remedy.
 See Canal Authority, 489 F.2d at 572.
 The movant bears the burden of persuasion as to each element of the preliminary injunction test.

 Preliminary Injunction Standard

 A district court may grant injunctive relief only if the moving party shows that: (1) it has a substantial likelihood of success on the merits; (2) irreparable injury will be suffered unless the injunction issues; (3) the threatened injury to the movant outweighs whatever damage the proposed injunction may cause the opposing party; and (4) if issued, the injunction would not be adverse to the public interest.
 Siegel v.
 LePore, 234 F.3d 1163, 1176 (11th Cir.
 2000).
 Although each of these factors is important, the most important factor is irreparable harm.
 This brings us to an issue that frequently arises in preliminary injunction cases: Delay.

 Take a trademark case.
 The plaintiff sends the prospective defendant a cease and desist letter.
 The defendant sends back a response denying any infringement.
 The plaintiff sits on it for a few months.
 Eventually, the plaintiff files a lawsuit.
 And as expected, the plaintiff tells the court that it needs an injunction because otherwise the world will explode.
 That’s exactly what happened in a recent trademark dispute in the Southern District of Florida that wound up on appeal in the Eleventh Circuit.